cscott/3d-multimaterial/README.md

 extruder you are going to use.
 I'm using the "v5 1kg" variant, but with a little effort you could adapt these instructions to one of the other spool variants.
-Use [`spool-remix-lid2.stl`] instead of the stock LID2 part.
-This just adds a new mounting location for the SPANNERHANDS PTFE coupler, since we're going to mount our bowden extruder on the LID1 part.
+Use [`spool-remix-lid2.stl`] instead of the stock `LID2` part.
+Mount the SPANNERHANDS `PTFE_COUPLER_v2_0.stl` part to [`spool-remix-lid2.stl`].
+We are going to mount our bowden extruder on `LID1`, where the `PTFE_COUPLER` part would normally go.
+Assemble the `LID_Bracket`, `BASE_Bracket`, and two `CLASP_BRACKET_v2_0` parts; I printed these in a contrasting color.
+Use two `Glue_Joint` parts to assemble the lid and base halves.
+I found the stock spool bearing mounts a little too tight, so I printed the 50mm spool at 102% to fit my 52mm-core diameter spools with the right fit for the bearings.

 <br clear="both" />